hotwax/oms-documentation/Soft Allocation Journey.md

 ## Step 3: Displaying Eligibility on the Cart Page

-Upon receiving the response indicating stores eligible for same-day delivery, the application follows a systematic comparison process:
+Upon receiving the response indicating facility's eligiblity for fulfillment, the application follows a systematic comparison process:

-1. **Lead Time Comparison:** The application compares the order preparation lead time with the difference between the customer's current time and the store's closing time.
+1. **Lead Time Comparison for Same Day Delivery:** The client side in-browser script compares the order preparation lead time predefined within the app with the difference between the customer's current time and the facility's closing time.

-2. **Eligibility Assessment:** If the lead time is less than the time difference, the item is deemed eligible for same-day delivery.
+2. **Eligibility Assessment:** If the lead time is less than the time difference, the cart is deemed eligible for same-day delivery.
 Conversely, if the lead time exceeds the time difference, the order is marked as eligible for next-day delivery.

 This structured approach ensures precise determination of delivery eligibility, providing customers with accurate information about their order's expected delivery date.